ILIAS-eLearning/ILIAS/docs/development/git-hooks.md

 ##### Installation

-Once you installed the composer development dependencies, move to the ILIAS main directory and execute:
+Once you installed the composer development dependencies, go to the ILIAS main directory and execute:

 ```bash